IDS6145-Fall2019/assignment1-br492133/README.md

 ![Image of Subway City System](images/subway_model.png)

 ## (Part 1.1): Requirements (Experimental Design) **(10%)**

-(remove: You should start by specifying a set of requirements.
-I specified a topic a Subway escalator.
-What exactly does that mean - practice formulating your own set of requirements and an experiment.
-Define problems cities face and hypothesize how a subway system could help alleviate these issue.
-This helps you think about your problem communication and system objectives inputs, functions, and outputs - they should be clearly specified.)

 * The system **shall [01]** model subway entrance and exit escalators.
 * The system **shall [02]** model an escalator compliant with ASME A17.1-2007/CSA B44-07, Safety Code for Elevators and Escalators, Part 6 Escalators and Moving Walks.